prabirshrestha/FluentHttp/README.md

 	}

 ### Making synchronous requests
-Unlike most of the rest libraries, FluentHttp only supports async web requests.
-But there is a fake synchronous method which allows you to make async method synchronous.
+Synchronous request can be made by calling the Execute() method.
+Exception is thrown incase any error occurs.
+Execute() methods returns the same async result as ExecuteAsync().

+	try
+	{
 		var ar = request.Execute();
+	}
+	catch
+	{
+		// catch exception
+	}

 ## Using Authenticators
 To simplify authentication for http web requests, FluentHttp source includes some